icflorescu/openshift-cartridge-mysql/README.md

 Once the cartridge is created and started, you can use `rhc port-forward` to connect with MySQL Workbench (or your client of choice) from your development machine using these **inital credentials**:

-    user:     admin
+    user:     root
-    password: admin
+    password: root

-You can (and **should**) change the admin password using the following SQL statement:
+You can (and **should**) change the root password using an SQL statement like:

-    ALTER USER 'admin'@'%' IDENTIFIED BY 'my-secret-password';
+    ALTER USER 'root'@'%' IDENTIFIED BY 'replace-with-new-secret-password';

-You can use `DB_HOST` and `DB_PORT` environment variables to connect from an application running in the main web cartridge.
+Use `DB_HOST` and `DB_PORT` environment variables to connect from an application running in the main web cartridge.
 For instance, here's how you'd do it in a Node.js application using [Knex.js](http://knexjs.org/):

     var knex = require('knex')({
       client: 'mysql',